Keto Broccoli Bacon Salad: Fresh & Flavorful

 Other ingredients you can add to broccoli salad:

-Many broccoli salads have dried fruit like craisins or raisins, but if you're keto, you'll want to avoid due to the high sugar content.
+Many broccoli salads have dried fruit like craisins or raisins, but if you're keto, you'll want to avoid them due to the high sugar content.
 Instead, think about adding nuts, seeds, fresh herbs, or spices.
 Here are some keto-friendly add-ins:

 • sunflower seeds